Low-temperature marginal ferromagnetism explains anomalous scale-free correlations in natural flocks: Acknowledgements

 \section{Acknowledgements}

-We thank Stefania Melillo and Massimiliano Viale for their help in developing and optimizing the code, ACu and LDC thank Giulia Pisegna and Federica Ferretti for many useful exchanges of views.
+We thank Stefania Melillo and Massimiliano Viale for their help in developing and optimizing the code; ACu and LDC thank Giulia Pisegna and Federica Ferretti for many useful exchanges of views, ACa and ACu thank Lara Benfatto for her opinion and advice.
 We also thank William Bialek for interesting discussions and for several suggestions about the work.
-ACa., ACu. and LDC are supported by ERC Advanced Grant RG.BIO -- contract n.
-785932.
+ACa., ACu. and LDC are supported by ERC Advanced Grant RG.BIO -- contract No. 785932.
 Corresponding Author: ACu.
+1 truecm